rasenshuriken12/DSA_Prep_Qns/LeetCode/Arrays/Easy/1_Two_Sum/Logic.md

 ## 💡 Approach
 🟡 1) Linear Search (Brute Force)

-Try all possible pairs and check if their sum equals the target.
+- Try all possible pairs and check if their sum equals the target.
+- Time Complexity: O(n²)
+- Space Complexity: O(1)

 ```c
 for (i = 0; i < n; i++) {